 Non-basic financial instruments are recognised at fair value using a valuation technique with any gains or losses being reported in surplus or deficit.
 At each year end, the instruments are revalued to fair value, with movements posted to the statement of comprehensive income.
-The Group has not applied hedge accounting for the financial instruments.
+The Society has not applied hedge accounting for the financial instruments.

-Loan and Bond finance issue costs
+Loan issue costs

-Loan and bond finance issue costs on basic financial instruments are written off evenly over the life of the related funding.
+Loan issue costs on basic financial instruments are written off evenly over the life of the related funding.
 Loans are stated in the statement of financial position at the amount of the net proceeds after issue.